acloudfan/DynamoDB-For-Architects/transactions/README.md

 A customer can use Discount code ONLY once.
 Transaction should fail if customer attempts to re-use the discount.

-1. Decrease the Discount LeftCount   (UpdateItem)
+1. Decrease the Discount Remaining   (UpdateItem)
-2. Add an Item indicating that customer has already availed the discount  (PutItem PK=CUST#xxx  SK=DISCOUNT#yyy)
+2. Add an Item indicating that customer has already availed the discount
+   (PutItem PK=CUST#xxx  SK=DISCOUNT#yyy)

 Run test
 --------